omargonz01/omargonz01/README.md

 - 🧠 Always learning!
 - 👀 I’m interested in web development, blockchain technology, and ai
 - 🌱 I’m currently building a full stack To-Do List web application with React.js
-- 💞️ I’m looking to collaborate on cool open-source projects
+- 💞️ Also looking to collaborate on cool open-source projects
 - 📫 How to reach me: omargonz41@gmail.com or dm me on linkedin :)

 ## Projects